 Despite these setbacks in the first few years, it would be hard to deny that Planet Poker had a blueprint for success.
 After all, many of their ideas about poker software which were implemented back then remain in operation within other online poker clients today.
 Planet Poker may be a minnow now in the very pond which it built, but the online poker room still exists to this day (Play Money only).

-In 1999 a new real money website called Paradise Poker stepped into the market, changing the face of online poker.
+In 1999, a new real money website called Paradise Poker stepped into the market.
+It changed the face of online poker.
 With better software and three formats of poker offered rather than just Texas Holdem, their player traffic quickly overtook that of Planet Poker.

 With all these early websites having their own chapter in the story of online poker’s birth, it would be easy to overlook an important truth.
 The very first hands of poker played on the internet actually took place in 1994.
 Todd Mummert can fairly claim that moment as his, having written the script which was operated through IRC (Internet Relay Chat).
 This was an early internet development in the 1980’s which allowed internet users to chat with ease.
 In truth, Mummert’s poker game would never have built a large fan base, as it required sophisticated technical knowledge just to be able to play.